05sanjaykumar/OpenGL-Template-MacOS/README.md

 2. **Build & Run**: Instructions on building the project using VSCode's `Cmd+Shift+B` shortcut and how to set the `DYLD_LIBRARY_PATH` to link GLFW properly when running the project.
 3. **Folder Structure**: Describes the folder structure of the project so others can understand how the project is organized.

-### Next Steps
-1. **Add this `README.md` to your project** and push your code to GitHub.
-2. **Share your project** with others or keep it as a quick-start template for future OpenGL projects.

-If you need any further adjustments or additions to the `README.md`, feel free to ask!